We all want the same thing when our players are on the field – a safe playing experience and a fun and sportsmanlike environment.

-- Age is based on player’s age as of Sept 1 in an attempt to align with the majority of school systems nationwide to allow players to play with people in their own grade level.
+- A September 1 birthdate is the start of new age groupings in an attempt to align with the majority of school systems nationwide to allow players to play with people in their own grade level when possible.

 - Firmly defined playing season that begins its 12-month cycle on September 1.